MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/4-update-technical-report.md

     **Write a new section for this document about the types of VPNs.
 Discuss the pros and cons of each type.
 This content is for a technical audience, so please provide specific details.**
 7. As you can see, Copilot doesn't add new content directly into a document.
 It displays the content in a response window in the Copilot pane.
 However, it does provide a **Copy** button at the bottom of each response window, so select the **Copy** button to copy its contents to your clipboard.
 In looking at the document, you decide to paste the contents below the opening paragraph.
 Paste the contents in now.

-    > [!TIP]
-    > When you select the **Copy** button for a response window, it copies ALL the content, including Copilot's comments that are intended for you.
+    > **TIP:** When you select the **Copy** button for a response window, it copies ALL the content, including Copilot's comments that are intended for you.
 These types of comments are typically at the start and end of the response.
 Make sure you remove these comments once you paste the response into your document.
 Chances are, the font and font size of the new content won't match the existing font and size used throughout the document.
 As such, you must change them to match.

 8. Upon further review, you notice that there's no mention of security policies related to VPN usage.
 This topic is a key area that you want included, so enter the following prompt: